phoenixframework/phoenix/guides/deployment/heroku.md

 The Heroku CLI, part of the Toolbelt, is useful to create Heroku applications, list currently running dynos for an existing application, tail logs or run one-off commands (mix tasks for instance).

-## Create and Setup Heroku Application
+## Create and Set Up Heroku Application

 There are two different ways to deploy a Phoenix app on Heroku.
 We could use Heroku buildpacks or their container stack.
 The difference between these two approaches is in how we tell Heroku to treat our build.
 In buildpack case, we need to update our apps configuration on Heroku to use Phoenix/Elixir specific buildpacks.
-On container approach, we have more control on how we want to setup our app and we can define our container image using `Dockerfile` and `heroku.yml`.
+On container approach, we have more control on how we want to set up our app and we can define our container image using `Dockerfile` and `heroku.yml`.
 This section will explore the buildpack approach.
 In order to use Dockerfile, it is often recommended to convert our app to use releases, which we will describe later on.

 ### Create Application